no-trbl-2-u/Axiomancer-2.0/issues.md

 - CombatScreen styling -> Have only one panel with each portrait side-by-side (ideally black background)
 - Combat functionality -> There needs to be "turns" so status effects are applied properly
 - Combat functionality -> Skills and attacks need to properly do damage and apply status effects
+- Combat functionality -> Create an "easy-to-use" "enemySelector" that can be used as a tool to select a specific enemy.
+This way, enemies can just be a giant collection within several JSON files (one file for each map).
+- Combat functionality -> Create Type for "enemy" to better standardize enemies.
 - CombatScreen styling -> Make space for a combat log
+- CombatScreen styling -> Create "Victory" pop-up to let user know they were victorious in combat.
+Include battle log for them to click on, include experience points gained, and any items that may have been dropped.
 - Character functionality -> Add "unassignedStatPoints" to Character types
 - Character functionality -> If the user does not assign all stat points at character creation, add those points to "unassignedStatPoints".
 - CharacterScreen styling -> Add an area for the user to assign stat points